kwatch/oktest/ruby/README.md

 ### `--faster` Option

 `ok {}` is slightly slower than `assert()` in MiniTest.
-In almost case, you don't need to care about it.
+In most cases, you don't need to care about it.
 But if you are working in very larget project and you want to run test scripts as fast as possible, try `--faster` option of `oktest` command.